 ¼c.toasted pine nutsfor garnish

 Heat the oven to 400°F. Line a baking sheet with parchment paper.

-Toss the cauliflower florets with 1 tbsp olive or avocado oil and spread on the baking sheet.
-Slice off the top of the head of garlic and rub another 1 tbsp of oil into the exposed garlic cloves.
+Toss the cauliflower florets with 2 tbsp olive oil, then spread on the prepared baking sheet.
+Slice off the top of the head of garlic and rub ½ tbsp of remaining oil into the exposed garlic cloves.
 Wrap the garlic in aluminum foil and add it to the baking sheet.

-Roast the cauliflower and garlic until the cauliflower is golden brown and tender and the garlic is soft and squeezable.
-This will take anywhere from 40-60 minutes.
+Transfer to the oven and roast the cauliflower and garlic until the cauliflower is golden brown and tender and the garlic is soft and squeezable, 40-45 minutes.
 The cauliflower may finish roasting before the garlic, so check it every 5 minutes after the 40-minute mark.

-Halfway through the roasting process, start the onions.
 Heat a large soup pot or dutch oven over medium heat.
 Add 1 tbsp of butter or ghee and heat until it melts.
-Add the onions to the pot, stir to coat in the fat, and then cover and sweat, stirring occasionally, until the onions are soft and translucent about 20 minutes.
-If the onions finish before the cauliflower and garlic, turn the heat down to low and keep covered, stirring occasionally.
+Add the onions to the pot, stir to coat in the fat, and then cover and sweat, stirring occasionally, until the onions are soft and translucent, 15-20 minutes.

-Add the diced potato and enough broth to just barely cover the vegetables (I used about 4 cups).
-Give everything a quick stir and then toss in a sprig of thyme.
+Add the roasted cauliflower florets, roasted garlic, and diced potato to the onions.
+Season with salt and pepper, then add enough broth to just barely cover the vegetables (I used about 4 cups).
+Give everything a quick stir and then add the fresh thyme.

 Increase the heat to medium-high, bring the liquid to a boil, then reduce heat to medium-low and simmer until the potatoes are soft, about 20 minutes.